 Chaparral may be applied to the skin in the form of a tincture or a balm and also used internally in the form of a capsule or tea.

-While chaparral serves various different therapeutic purposes, to some people using this plant as a medicine is still controversial.
+While chaparral serves various different therapeutic purposes, to some people using this herb as a medicine is still controversial.
 Findings of one study suggest that the chemical constituents present in chaparral may slow down the growth of cancer cells, while other researches have just shown contradictory results.
 There is a different reason for the controversy regarding the use of chaparral as a medicine and it is the shrub's possible toxic impact on the liver.

 Besides therapeutic uses, the chaparral is also employed in the form of food for livestock, firewood as well as roofing material for earthen houses.
 This shrub may also be employed to avert rotting of vegetable oils, in the form of a sunscreen and/ or as massage oil.
 Chaparral may also be used to disinfect dwellings, in the form of an insecticide, a fuel and also a fish poison.